Automattic/wp-calypso/packages/composite-checkout/README.md

 - `submitButton: React.ReactNode`.
 A component button that is used to submit the payment method.
 This button should include a click handler that performs the actual payment process.
 When disabled, it will be provided with the `disabled` prop and must disable the button.
 - `inactiveContent: React.ReactNode`.
 A component that renders a summary of the selected payment method when the step is inactive.
 - `getAriaLabel: (localize: () => string) => string`.
 A function to return the name of the Payment Method.
 It will receive the localize function as an argument.
-- `isCompleteCallback?: ({paymentData: object, activeStep: object}) => boolean`.
+- `isCompleteCallback?: () => boolean | Promise<boolean>`.
 Used to determine if a step is complete for purposes of validation.
 Default is a function returning true.

 Within the components, the Hook `usePaymentMethod()` will return an object of the above form with the key of the currently selected payment method or null if none is selected.
 To retrieve all the payment methods and their properties, the Hook `useAllPaymentMethods()` will return an array that contains them all.